 If you purchase small group coverage, the price is the same for every employer.
-So it’s up to you who to use for your broker, no matter who you choose you’re going to end up at the same price for the same plans.
+You can choose any broker because no matter who your broker is, you’re going to end up with the same prices for the same plans.

 This article provides general information and shouldn’t be construed as legal, benefits, or HR advice.
 Benefits and insurance regulations may change over time and may vary by location and employer size.
 So, please consult a licensed broker or appropriately certified expert for advice specific to your business’s benefits options.